Trendy

 A copay is a set rate you pay for prescriptions, doctor visits, and other types of care.
 Coinsurance is the percentage of costs you pay after you’ve met your deductible.
 A deductible is the set amount you pay for medical services and prescriptions before your coinsurance kicks in fully.

-READ ALSO: What is the legal definition of child neglect?
+READ ALSO: What is the use of lodash in node JS?

 Is coinsurance or copay better?